Programming-0101/TheBook/Topic/ReadMe.md

 ## Testing Your Code

 [**Topic D**](D/) introduces an approach to testing that doesn't rely on constantly creating drivers to perform manual testing.
-It's not that manual drivers to testing are "bad", but too much focus on these drivers often takes away from the *real* interesting parts of programming.
+It's not that manual testing is "bad", but too much focus on these drivers often takes away from the *real* interesting parts of programming.
+In place of manual testing, I'll present to you *automated unit tests* as a better way to see if our code is working the way it's supposed to.

 - [D](D/) - Testing and Debugging

 ## C# - In Context

-The remaining fundamentals are covered in topics E through M. The focus here is mostly about "doing math" and **flow-control** statements, but additional concepts such as enumerations, composition, and arrays are covered.
-In these examples, all the fundamentals are presented within the context of working with objects, rather than being isolated and shown in a purely "procedural" fashion.
+The remaining fundamentals are covered in topics E through M. The focus here is mostly about "doing math" and **flow-control** statements, but additional concepts such as enumerations, composition, and arrays are also introduced.
+These examples present all the fundamentals within the context of working with objects, rather than being isolated and shown in a purely "procedural" fashion.

 - [E](E/) - Expressions and Math
 - [F](F/) - If/Else Structures